Witt Groups and Bulk-Boundary Correspondence for Stabilizer States: Introduction

 In three dimensions and beyond, stabilizer states give rise to an even richer variety of models.
 Alongside higher-dimensional generalizations of models realizing TQFTs, there also exist ``fracton'' models~\cite{nandkishore2019fractons, pretko2020fracton}, characterized by striking physical properties that defy conventional TQFT descriptions.
 Examples include Haah’s cubic code and the X-cube model~\cite{haah2013commuting, vijay2016fracton}.
 The discovery of such systems has motivated the development of novel algebraic frameworks for their classification and analysis~\cite{haah2013commuting, ruba2024homological, wickenden2024planon}.

 As we review in Section \ref{sec:Laurent}, the study of translation-invariant stabilizer states reduces to the following algebraic setup, which is also of independent mathematical interest.
 Consider the Laurent polynomial ring $R = \mathbb Z_n[x_1^{\pm 1}, \dots, x_d^{\pm 1}]$ equipped with the involution $\overline x_i = x_i^{-1}$.
-Let $P =L_0^{\vphantom{*}} \oplus L_0^*$ be a free $R$-module of even rank, equipped with the sesquilinear pairing represented by the matrix
+Let $L$ be a free $R$-module and $P =L_0^{\vphantom{*}} \oplus L_0^*$ be equipped with the sesquilinear pairing represented by the matrix

 While in this paper we work with Laurent polynomial rings $R$, it is natural to study general rings with involution.

 The central question is to what extent we can understand and classify Lagrangian submodules, namely, submodules $L \subset P$ satisfying $L^\perp = L$.
 Importantly, we do not assume $L$ to be a direct summand, so $L$ need not be projective.
 Lagrangian submodules of $P$ always exist, as~evidenced by $L_0$.